-Charlie looked to Kit with sweat beading on his brow.
+Charlie looked at Kit with sweat beading on his brow.

 “The plot thickens.
 Next door friend.”

 The two of them ran around the house prying doors open on both floors of the building, each one the same swirling darkness as the first.
-Until from outside they could see the red and blue of police lights coming through the slats in the building.
+From outside, they could see the red and blue police lights coming through the slats in the building.

 “Time is up.”
 Charlie said as he looked at the light with disappointment.

-The ran to a wide hall and Kit stopped, looking down the long hall they looked confused.
+They ran to a wide hall, and Kit stopped; looking down the long hall, they looked confused.

 “Dude, Alex looks like they are twelve.”